-Baked Apple Empanadas made easy with premade pie crusts, a simple apple filling, and baked until golden.
+Baked Apple Empanadas made easy with premade pie crusts and a simple apple filling for the perfect size dessert.

 Empanadas are essentially the Latin American version of a hand pie.
 Similarly they can be filled with Sweet or Savory flavor combinations.
 Like my Sweet Potato Empanadas.

 We had so much fun making this YouTube video on Dessert Empanadas.
-Click on the image below to watch the episode and see what filling option Belqui uses for her empanadas!
+Watch the episode and see what filling option Belqui uses for her empanadas!

 Apples- I used a combination of Honeycrisp and Granny Smith apples.
 I like the flavor you get from combining sweet and tart apples.
 Peel and dice the apples and place them in a skillet.